Vector Database for AI Agents

 What it changed.

 The retrieval layer became the default data surface for every internal agent.
-Manual report-pulling time dropped from hours to seconds, and the firm now ships new agent capabilities by registering documents — not by hand-writing prompts.
+Manual report-pulling time dropped from hours to seconds, and the firm now ships new agent capabilities by registering documents instead of hand-writing prompts.